Nivalyx/osu-wiki/wiki/Contests/en.md

 #### Skinning Contest

-The Skinning Contest is a free-for-all osu! skinning contest open to skinners from all across the osu! community.
+The Skinning Contest is a skinning contest open to skin creators from all across the community.

 | Contest No. | ![Gold Crown][GCrown] | ![Silver Crown][SCrown] | ![Bronze Crown][BCrown] | Results |
 | :-: | :-- | :-- | :-- | :-- |